MilaNLProc/prompting_hate_speech/README.md

     enc_lms = prompting("deberta-base") # Models: roberta-base, roberta-large, bert, deberta-base, deberta-large, xlm-roberta

+    # The input can be a dataframe, a text or a list of texts
-    enc_lms.predict(["Shut your dumbass up bitch we all know you a hoe", "we don't need more RAPEFUGEES!"]) # The input can be a dataframe, a text or a list of texts
+    enc_lms.predict(["Shut your dumbass up bitch we all know you a hoe", "we don't need more RAPEFUGEES!"])

     >> ["hate", "not-hate"]

-## Instruction fine-tuned LMs
+### Instruction fine-tuned LMs

 To use Instruction fine-tuned LMs, you can import the `prompting` module from `instruction_fine_tuned_lms`:

-    from llms import prompting
+    from instruction_fine_tuned_lms import prompting

     prompt_template = "Classify this text as hate or non-hate.
 Text:" output_indicator = "Answer:"

     inst_lms = prompting("flant5") # Models: flant5, mt0

+    # The input can be a dataframe, a text or a list of texts
-    inst_lms.predict(prompt_template, output_indicator, ["Shut your dumbass up bitch we all know you a hoe", "we don't need more RAPEFUGEES!"]) # The input can be a dataframe, a text or a list of texts
+    inst_lms.predict(prompt_template, output_indicator, ["Shut your dumbass up bitch we all know you a hoe", "we don't need more RAPEFUGEES!"])

     >> ["hate", "not-hate"]